MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Web/web-troubleshoot.md

 4. In the **Home** tab of Power Query, select **Advanced Editor**.
 5. In the **Advanced Editor**, copy the M formula.
 6. In the app that uses `Web.BrowserContents`, select the **Blank Query** connector.
-7. If you are copying to Power BI Desktop:
+7. If you're copying to Power BI Desktop:
     1. In the **Home** tab, select **Advanced Editor**.
     2. Paste the copied `Web.Page` query in the editor, and then select **Done**.
-8. If you are copying to Power Query Online:
+8. If you're copying to Power Query Online:
     1. In the **Blank Query**, paste the copied `Web.Page` query in the blank query.
     2. Select an on-premises data gateway to use.
     3. Select **Next**.